 - How will you receive any employee complaints?
 Will you conduct immediate individual employee interviews and other potential witnesses?

 - How will you preserve any potentially relevant evidence, such as emails, document review, chat logs, or records of video calls?

-- How will you preserve any key legal privileges, such as attorney-client privilege, conflicts of interest and privileged documents in the event of an outside investigation?
+- How will you preserve any key legal privileges, such as attorney-client privilege, conflicts of interest, attorney work product and privileged documents in the event of an outside investigation?

 - If your internal investigation reveals there is evidence of wrongdoing, how will you respond and implement corrective action?